blawlor/zoom-r24-bitwig-controller/README.md

 The way in which input events are interpreted depends on the current state.
 Emitted events are converted into calls to the BWS API.

 A good example of state is the 'shift' state.
-For as long as the F1 button is held down,
+For as long as the F1 button is held down, the 'shift' property of the internal state will be true.

 Only one event can be processed at a time.
 It is processed to completion before the next event is considered.